 When should I report?

-When you experience or witness something that you think the University should know about.
+When you experience or witness something that you think is biased, the University should know about.

 This site serves as a communication channel for members of our community to share their experiences with us.
 Even if you’re not sure if what you witnessed or experienced was bias-related, we still want to hear from you.